hello-robot/stretch_install/docs/robot_install.md

 **Note**: The system may not be able to run 'apt' immediately after a reboot as the OS may be running automatic updates in the background.
 Typically, waiting 10-20 minutes will allow you to use 'apt' again.

-Next, place the robot calibration data in the home folder (i.e. /home/$USER/) of your new Ubuntu partition:
+Next, place the robot's calibration data in the home folder using the following steps:

- 1. Copy the folder of the form "stretch-re1-xxxx" into the home folder (i.e. /home/$USER/).
-If you backed this up from `/etc/hello-robot` previously, it will be found within the `hello-robot` directory on the USB key.
+ 1. Boot into the robot's new Ubuntu partition and plug in the USB key that contains the backed up calibration data.
+ 2. Copy the `stretch-re1-<xxxx>` directory, where `<xxxx>` is your robot's serial number, from the USB key into the home folder (i.e. `/home/$USER/`).
-    - For example, you can run a command similar to `cp -r /media/$USER/USBKEY/hello-robot/stretch-re1-xxxx /home/$USER/` where `xxxx` is replaced with your robot's serial number.
+    - For example, you can run a command similar to `cp -r /media/$USER/<USBKEY>/stretch-re1-<xxxx> /home/$USER/` from the command line, where `<USBKEY>` and `<xxxx>` are replaced with your USB key's name and your robot's serial number, respectively.
-    - Or, you can use the visual file explorer.
+    - Or, you can open the file explorer to copy the directory.

 Next, pull down the Stretch Install repository and being the installation process: